Membership Level & Term

 Benefits of Membership

-A Welcome Packet is sent to each new member filled with information on a variety of topics, such as:
+A New Member Handbook is provided to each new member filled with information on a variety of topics, such as:

 - how to get started on your family search – the basics of where to begin.

 - research resources – where they are, who to contact, how to organize information.

 - locating living relatives in the Czech and Slovak Republics and how to contact them

 - procedures to obtain Birth, Marriage or Death certificates before and after 1900

 - organizations in the U.S. and Canada with useful genealogical resources

 Nase rodina (Our Family) is our quarterly publication, sent to every member.
 It contains articles on research, emigration, language, traditions, history, and culture.
 Each issue centers around a theme.
 Find out more about Nase rodina.
 The entire archive of 30 years of the publication are available in the Member Home section of our website.
 That’s over 800 articles on a full range of genealogy and cultural topics.